build-with-anjali/ResumeHunt/README.md

    - ❌ **Grey badge**: No resume found
    - 🔄 **Orange badge**: Currently checking the profile

+5. **Click to view resumes**: Click on any green 📄 resume icon to:
+   - Open the profile in a new tab
+   - Navigate directly to the resume/documents section
+   - Access their uploaded resume or CV files

-5. **Use settings**: Click the extension icon to:
+6. **Manage settings**: Click the extension icon to:
-   - Enable/disable the extension
+   - Enable/disable automatic checking
-   - Adjust check delays
+   - Adjust check delays (minimum 2 seconds for safety)
+   - Set concurrent check limits
-   - View statistics
+   - View statistics and clear cache
-   - Clear cache or refresh checks

 ## Settings